andersevenrud/my-vz235/hardware/CALIBRATE.md

 A brief guide on how to calibrate the printer.

+## AWD Sync

+This is best done with a tension of 100Hz or below (but no slack).

+1. Unscrew motor tension set screws on front steppers
+2. Unscrew the grub screws on front stepperS
+3. Move gantry around, and back to initial position
+4. Run `ACTIVATE_STEPPERS` macro
+5. Tighten the grub screws on front steppers

+Leave motor tension screws lose and do a belt tensioning afterwards.

+## Belt Tension

+Use a mobile app and pluck the inside part of the belt in front while the toolhead is parked in the middle of the bed.
+The frequency should be around 180Hz.

+This should be done after AWD sync.

+1. Move the printhead to the center of the bed
+2. Loosen the front motor tension set screws
+3. Adjust front tension screws and measure frequency
+4. Tighten the front motor tension set screws

+This requires a Resonance Calibration afterwards.

 ## Bed Tramming

 First tram by hand with a feeler gauge and tighten adjustment wheels until the resistance feels the same on all four corners.